-Interns will engage in the International Language Center on the south side (ILC) supporting outreach to refugees including children’s camps, tutoring at the ILC, and growing relationship in refugee homes through home visits.
-Other duties might include supporting the day to day needs of the ILC’s director.
+Interns will engage in the International Community Center (ICC) on the south side, supporting outreach to refugees including children’s camps, tutoring at the ICC, and growing relationship in refugee homes through home visits.
+Other duties might include supporting the day to day needs of the ICC’s director.

-Summer interns will help lead and plan a variety of activities in Student Ministry (grades 7-12) and Kaleo (college-age), such as Wednesday night youth group meetings, Thursday night Kaleo gatherings, special outings and trips.
+Summer interns will help lead and plan a variety of activities in Student Ministry (grades 7-12) and college-age, such as Wednesday night youth group meetings, Thursday night 20s & 30s gatherings, special outings and trips.
 They will develop their teaching skills in both small group and large group settings.
 They will build relationships with students and learn about how to be a leader and work with other leaders.
 Interns will participate in Student Ministry staff planning meetings and see what goes on behind the scenes in this strategic ministry.

 Summer interns will participate in planning and leading worship in a variety of settings including weekend worship services, student ministry services and outreach services.
 They will develop their musical and worship leading skills as they put themselves in the stance of a learner and receive helpful feedback from worship staff members.
 They will learn about worship production such as video and front of house audio and get some hands-on experience in these areas.
 They will participate in worship staff meetings and get a chance to see all the details behind the scenes, including how worship ministry connects with other ministries in the church.

-Year-Long Ministry Residencies are full-time, paid positions from August 1-July 31.
+Year-Long Ministry Residencies are full-time, paid positions from August 5-July 31.
 During the course of the ministry year, Residents become a part of our staff, with a direct supervisor in a particular ministry area for hands-on ministry experience, as well as a pastoral mentor to help them process their experiences.
 Residents participate twice a month in a development program that covers both theology and leadership, learning from the best readings and instructors with years of experience.
 Residents receive a stipend and housing with a host family, if needed.
 We are only able to consider applications from candidates living in North American countries.
-Available residencies for the 2020-2021 year are below.
+Available residencies for the 2024-2025 year are below.